raymcdermott/kafka-sse-clj/README.md

 This is the code used to create the default transducer.

-Of course you can reuse one of the provided helper functions (`name-matches` and `consumer-record->sse`) or provide your own.
+Anything goes with your transducer: you can use one of the existing helper functions (`name-matches?` and `consumer-record->sse`) or provide your own.

 #Operations

 The table shows the supported environment variables and defaults.

 | Environment Variable | Meaning | Default |